 The Booster: Specialized!
 Specialized makes a great bike.
 Buy Specialized!
 I’ve ridden Specialized my whole life!
 Why would I need to try anything different?

 The Retrogrouch: Back in my day, we’d hit that on a modified beach cruiser and laugh at anyone wearing a helmet.
 Damn kids.

 The Technician: Okay, what’s your current body weight?
 What’s your budget?
 Do you have a well-stocked workshop at home?
 How familiar are you with high and low speed damping?
 Have you ever changed the oil weight in your suspension?
 What about tubeless, have you gone tubeless?
 Also consider the difference between a 9mm and 15mm through-axle.
 You might also look at adding a drop post (et cetera until their entire body of knowledge has been put on display).

 The Rep: The Turner RFX 4.0 was introduced at Interbike this year and I can assure you it is precisely the correct choice for your ability and location.

 I’m sure you recognize the equivalents in the gaming recommendation scene, yeah?
-The folks who are overloaded with technical knowledge all the way through to the folks who reject that there is anything other than the pure central experience.
+The folks who are overloaded with technical knowledge all the way through to the folks who reject that there is anything other than the pure subjective experience.

 Thing is, I’m not even sure they’re wrong.
 It was true in the mountain biking scene as well: when you knew your trails cold, had spent your life mastering them on whatever kind of bike you’d fallen into in the beginning, then the whole “what bike?” question inevitably looks like “help me rationalize buying a new bike” or “I don’t have the skills and am unwilling to work on them the way you did when all you had was a Schwinn, help me buy the skill you worked so hard to earn.”
 Hard to argue against any of that.